 3.1 Residual Ratemaking Framework

-Under residual ratemaking per DWU classification, airlines collectively assume risk up to 100% of non-airline revenue shortfalls (per residual definition, FAA policy).
+Under residual ratemaking per DWU classification, airlines collectively bear the full cost of operating the airport, net of all non-airline revenues (per residual definition, FAA policy).
 All capital costs, minus non-airline revenues, flow through to per-movement landing fees and terminal rent.
-This unlimited risk exposure creates the economic and contractual justification for capital review rights that include affirmative MII approval, as seen in residual methodologies at 12 of 31 large-hub AUAs (DWU review).
+This unlimited risk exposure creates the economic and contractual justification for capital review rights that include affirmative MII approval, as seen in residual-methodology AUAs (based on DWU review of publicly available airline use agreements).

 Affirmative mandatory independent review (MII), where airport cannot proceed without airline approval

-capital review covering projects >$2M (examples at LAX, ORD)
+capital review covering projects >$2M (examples at ORD, DFW)

-Pre-approved programs covering projects >$2M (e.g., LAX, ORD AUAs) with specific cost thresholds and scope limitations
+Pre-approved programs covering projects >$2M (e.g., ORD, DFW AUAs) with specific cost thresholds and scope limitations

 Escalation procedures triggering additional review at defined cost increases